GerardEst/autoclicker/readme.md

 `npm run dev-serve`

 > dev-serve will launch the app on an http server
+____

-The app is already builded.
-If a rebuild is needed for development `npm run dev` will open the http server and run esbuild in watch mode
+The app is already builded, but if a rebuild is needed for development, `npm run dev` will open the http server and run esbuild in watch mode